To see a short introduction to each of our counsellors, please select their picture.

 I'm passionate about working with you to help you overcome challenges and grow personally.

-I follow an Integrative approach to therapeutic practice, whereby I frame treatment to your individual needs and goals.
-I aim to provide you with a compassionate and nurturing space to explore yourself, and together we can face any challenges you may be experiencing.
+I aim to provide you with a compassionate and nurturing space to explore yourself and the world, and together we can face any challenges you may be experiencing.

 Hi, my name is Ananya.
 I’m a Student Counsellor, currently pursuing a Master of Science degree (Level 7) in Integrative Counselling and Psychotherapy at the University of Derby.
 I’m a Student Member of the British Association for Counselling and Psychotherapy (BACP), and thus adhere to their ethical guidelines and code of conduct for therapeutic practice.